 Recent poll data shows a direct correlation between the decline in confidence in Starmer and the SNP's uptick in voting intention.
 While British Labour gets tangled in internal disputes and a lack of clear messaging, Scottish nationalists capitalize on the discontent.
 Their campaign machinery, though worn out, remains more effective than that of a Labour Party that fails to connect with the Scottish electorate.

-The SNP paradox: patchy government, but Starmer is worse 🤷
+The SNP paradox: mixed government record, but Starmer is worse 🤷

-The SNP has a track record of government that would make a project manager cry.
-Infrastructure promises that remain as sketches and education systems with declining grades.
-But faced with a Starmer who doesn't know whether to order a coffee or a declaration of independence, Scots think: better a known poor manager than a leader looking for his compass in Labour's old junk closet.
+The SNP has a governance record that would make a project manager weep.
+Infrastructure promises that remain as sketches and educational systems with declining grades.
+But faced with a Starmer who doesn't know whether to order a coffee or a declaration of independence, Scots think: better a known poor manager than a leader searching for his compass in Labour's old junk closet.